 There are downsides, however.
 With EF, you should expect to pay a premium price already baked into the asking price, and because there aren’t as many websites listed on their platform, it might be challenging to find a starter site with a smaller budget.

 What type of websites should I buy?

-For beginner investors, we would recommend starting with a Content website.
-Content websites such as a blog or a review site offer just that, content.
+For beginner investors, we would recommend starting with a content website.
+Content websites such as a blogs or a review sites, offer just that, content.
 They act as small media sites that cover a particular topic.
-They make money by running ads like any other publication today, associating themselves with relevant partners, promoting products, and earning a commission.
+They make money by running ads like any other publication today, associating themselves with relevant partners, promoting products, and earning a commissions.
 These are the most accessible sites to maintain and scale.
 Because the product is high-quality content, it is easier to create and maintain than an eCommerce business.
 Costs are also low compared to eCommerce businesses.
 There are no inventory or shipping costs.
 The only costs you will incur are marketing costs and costs of creating new content.
 If you decide to produce content independently, the business can have revenue almost equal profits.

 However, keep in mind the downside of content businesses, and that is competition.
 Because they are relatively easy to make, a lot of people do them in every niche imaginable.

 Here is how you can setup a filter to look for Starter – Content sites on Flippa.com:

 What price should I pay for a website?

 When exploring how to buy a website, first question that comes up is price.
 Buyers can apply various valuation techniques to online businesses ranging from simple multiples to more complex discounted cash flow analysis.
 Starter sites, especially content sites, aren’t too difficult to evaluate, so don’t spend too much time.
 Usually, the multiples approach will work fine.
 Here is how it works.